Wine Intelligence: Sparkling Wine in the UK Market (August 2019)

 NIAB EMR’s grape research programme

-Grape research programme at NIAB EMR is co-ordinated by Dr Julien Lecourt (From University of Bordeaux and INRA) and involves leading scientists from across NIAB EMR’s three research programmes:
+The grape research programme at NIAB EMR is co-ordinated by Dr Julien Lecourt (From University of Bordeaux and INRA) and involves leading scientists from across NIAB EMR’s three research programmes:

 - Resource Efficiency for Crop Production

 - Pest & Pathogen Ecology for Sustainable Crop Management

 NIAB EMR’s concept vineyard